The curvature of almost Robinson manifolds: Introduction

-The paper ends with four appendices, which contain more lengthy and descriptive material referred to in the core sections of the article.
+The paper ends with three appendices, which contain more lengthy and descriptive material referred to in the core sections of the article.
 Appendix \ref{sec-spinors} contains a spinor approach to Robinson structures.
-In Appendix \ref{sec-spinor-descript}, we give generalisation of Bel-Debever criterion for the $\Sim(n-2)$-invariant classifications of section \ref{sec-curvature}, and `basis decompositions' of irreducible curvature tensors according to both the $\Sim(n-2)$-invariant and $\Sim(m-1,\C)$-invariant classifications of section \ref{sec-curvature}.
-The short appendix \ref{sec-low-dim} highlights some of the special features occuring in low dimensions, where a number of simplifications can be made, and includes a simplified `Penrose diagram' for the Weyl tensor in four and five dimensions.
-Finally, appendix \ref{sec-rep} contains tables of all the irreducible representations used in this article, their descriptions and their dimensions.
+In appendix \ref{sec-spinor-descript}, we give generalisations of the Bel-Debever criterion for the $\Sim(n-2)$-invariant classifications of section \ref{sec-curvature}, and `basis decompositions' of irreducible curvature tensors according to both the $\Sim(n-2)$-invariant and $\Sim(m-1,\C)$-invariant classifications of section \ref{sec-curvature}.
+The short appendix \ref{sec-low-dim} highlights some of the special features occuring in low dimensions, where a number of simplifications can be made.